matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 In general, verification operates as follows:

-- Alice requests a key verification with Bob by sending an key verification request event.
+- Alice requests a key verification with Bob by sending a key verification request event.
 If the verification is being requested in a room, this will be an event with type `m.room.message` and `msgtype` `m.key.verification.request`; if the verification is being requested using